banisterious/obsidian-oneirometrics/README.md

 ## New Features (May 2025)

-- **OneiroMetrics Path:** Path to the main note where your dream metrics are stored (previously called "Project Note").
+- **OneiroMetrics Note:** Path to the main note where your dream metrics are stored (previously called "Project Note").
 - **Selected Notes/Folders:** Choose individual notes or entire folders to analyze for dream metrics.

 ## Development